Shawia paniculata

-Olearia paniculata, commonly called akiraho, is a species of shrub or tree in the family Asteraceae, found only in New Zealand.
+Shawia paniculata, commonly called akiraho, is a species of shrub or tree in the family Asteraceae, found only in New Zealand.
 The tree can grow to 6 metres high, and has yellow-green, oval-shaped leaves, with white undersides and wavy margins.

-Olearia paniculata produces clusters of daisy flowers in late autumn.
+Shawia paniculata produces clusters of daisy flowers in late autumn.

 Description

-Olearia paniculata is a small evergreen tree that is indigenous and commonly found in both the North and South Islands of New Zealand.
+Shawia paniculata is a small evergreen tree that is indigenous and commonly found in both the North and South Islands of New Zealand.
 It has reddish twigs bearing very smooth and wavy-edged oval green leaves that are white underneath and twigs that are grooved on the top surface and angular in cross-section.
 It can grow up to about 6 meters tall.
-Olearia paniculata branchlets are grooved, sharp-cornered, very short and grow up to short lengths such as 2-4 centimeters.
+Shawia paniculata branchlets are grooved, sharp-cornered, very short and grow up to short lengths such as 2-4 centimeters.
 Flowers are small, white, and in dense clusters.
 Petiole of the akiraho plant which exists as a stalk that attaches the leaf blade to the stem which grows up to 5 millimeters long.
 It also has a white thin appressed white to buff tomentum below.
-Olearia paniculata also has a sweet smell to it and is looked at by many people as used for creating hedges.
-The genus is named after Johann Gottfried Olearius, a 17th-century German scholar and author of Specimen Florae Hallensis.
-Paniculata, on the other hand, means “Small sprayed”.
-Olearia paniculata leaf margins can be flat or strongly wavy.
+Shawia paniculata also has a sweet smell to it and is looked at by many people as used for creating hedges.
+The genus is named after Thomas Shaw, an English scholar and traveller; the specific epithet paniculata means 'tufted', indicating that this species bears flowers in panicles.
+Shawia paniculata leaf margins can be flat or strongly wavy.

 Range

 Natural global range

-Olearia paniculata is endemic to both the North and South Islands of New Zealand.
+Shawia paniculata is endemic to both the North and South Islands of New Zealand.

 New Zealand range

-Olearia paniculata is a small evergreen tree that is indigenous and commonly found in both the North and South Islands of New Zealand.
+Shawia paniculata is a small evergreen tree that is indigenous and commonly found in both the North and South Islands of New Zealand.
 It can be found in the East Cape to south Canterbury.
 It is not native to Taranaki but can be seen growing rapidly as a hedge plant.

 Habitat

-Olearia paniculata is most likely to be found in non-local seed sources.
+Shawia paniculata is most likely to be found in non-local seed sources.
 The habitat includes a large amount of grass (c.
 50% cover), with c.
 3-m-tall plantings in clumps up to 5 m2.
 Akiraho is also commonly found around other shrubs, herbs, and ferns that are common on the forest floor.
 It is suited to dry soils and windy places which make it common in coastal areas.
 This species is not found in the naturally regenerating mature forest.
 Prefers full sun to partial shade with well-draining soil.
 Coastal conditions and dry windy situations, so it does not drown and kill the plant.
 It also tolerates moderate frosts but does not tolerate saturated soils.

 Ecology

 Life cycle/phenology

-Olearia paniculata produces clusters of daisy flowers in late autumn.
+Shawia paniculata produces clusters of daisy flowers in late autumn.
 Akiraho is a plant that grows well after autumn rains as the soil is preferably soft and moist and warm which allows it to become well established before the winter season.
 Akiraho goes into the flowering stage between the months of March and May and goes into the fruiting stage between the months of April and July.